Contents

 7. Optimization and return on investment

-Kavkom offers continuous optimization tools: real-time load monitoring via dashboards and manual configuration of alert rules according to your throttling criteria, real-time load monitoring, personalized alerts, voice analysis AI… all while maintaining a high level of compliance (RGPD, encryption).
+Kavkom offers continuous optimization tools: real-time load monitoring via dashboards, configuration of alert rules according to your criteria, and voice analysis tools.

 Advantages of virtual call centers vs. traditional call centers